Beautiful landscape photos capture the spirit of nature with swaths of natural scenery.

 12. Be Captivated by Auroras

-If you are lucky enough to be able to witness the auroras, be sure to have a good camera on you!
+If you are lucky enough to witness the auroras, have a good camera with you!

 The auroras create an otherworldly glow, illuminating the sky and the surrounding landscape.